 DECLARE @MyNumber int; SET @MyNumber = 4 - 2 + 27; -- Evaluates to 2 + 27 which yields an expression result of 29.
 SELECT @MyNumber;

 Use parentheses to override the defined precedence of the operators in an expression.
-Everything within the parentheses is evaluated first to yield a single value before that value can be used by any operator outside the parentheses.
+Everything within parentheses is evaluated to yield a single value.
+That value can be used by any operator outside those parentheses.

 For example, in the expression used in the following

 SET statement, the multiplication operator has a higher precedence than the addition operator.
-Therefore, it is evaluated first; the expression result is
+The multiplication operation is evaluated first; the expression result is

 DECLARE @MyNumber int; SET @MyNumber = 2 * 4 + 5; -- Evaluates to 8 + 5 which yields an expression result of 13.
 SELECT @MyNumber;